dalbay/Node.js-Tutorials/README.md

 #### Example:
 In this example we are offering data about the products from a json file.
 This is the data that the API will send to the client when requested.
 **JSON** is a simple text format that looks like a JavaScript Object.
 Each object inside this array has a key of type string, and a value attached to it.
+A common use of JSON is to exchange data to/from a web server.
+When receiving data from a web server, the data is always a string.
+Parse the data with **JSON.parse()** , and the data becomes a *JavaScript object*.
 - First add another route(/api) to our project, and a simple placeholder for the response.
 ```javascript
 const http = require('http');